USNavalResearchLaboratory/AMCAFE/readme.txt

 sudo make -j 12
 make install

-the did another chmod -R 777 . for the entire directory
+the did another chmod -R 755 . for the entire directory

 option 2

-download the cmake-version-.sh online then do sudo sh cmake-$version.$build-Linux-x86_64.sh --prefix=/opt/cmake then you can put the path with the cmake executable in PATH or jsut give full path when use cmake.
+download the cmake-version-.sh online then do sudo sh cmake-$version.$build-Linux-x86_64.sh --prefix=/opt/cmake then you can put the path with the cmake executable in PATH or just give full path when use cmake.
 Then, not sure if necessary but I make cmake RWX for everyone

 ADIOS2